FREQUENTLY ASKED QUESTIONS

 LEAVE BLANK NO DELETE

-All instructors are certified in Standard First Aid/CPR.
+At minimum, all instructors are certified in Standard First Aid/CPR.
+Certain instructors have specialized training for certain activities.
 The instructor team is fun, enthusiastic, and committed to helping your child experience personal growth in a caring and enriching learning environment.

 Our programming is built to be flexible based on a variety of weather conditions.
 We do ask that students are prepared to be outside during rain and winter conditions.